snowflakedb/snowflake-sqlalchemy/README.md

 ))
 ```

-Note that this flag has been deprecated, as our caching now uses the built-in SQLAlchemy reflection cache, the flag has been removed, but caching has been improved and if possible extra data will be fetched and cached.

 ### VARIANT, ARRAY and OBJECT Support

 Snowflake SQLAlchemy supports fetching `VARIANT`, `ARRAY` and `OBJECT` data types.
 All types are converted into `str` in Python so that you can convert them to native data types using `json.loads`.